mas-bandwidth/reliable/BUILDING.md

 You need Visual Studio to build the source code.
 If you don't have Visual Studio 2019 you can [download the community edition for free](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16).

-Once you have Visual Studio installed, go to the command line under the netcode.io/c directory and type:
+Once you have Visual Studio installed, go to the command line under the reliable directory and type:

     premake5 solution